Psykotikism/Mutant_Tanks/README.md

 Mutant Tanks will enhance and intensify Tank fights by making each Tank that spawns unique and different in its own way.

 ### What makes Mutant Tanks worth installing?
 Mutant Tanks enhances the experience and fun that players get from Tank fights by 1,000.
-This plugin gives server owners an arsenal of Mutant Tanks to test players' skills and create a unique experience in every Tank fight.
+This plugin gives server owners an arsenal of Mutant Tanks to test players' skills with and create a unique experience in every Tank fight.

 ## Features
 1. Enable/disable the plugin in all game modes.